 The workshop builds upon its first iteration in 2019, where we received over 50 submissions and had over 65 attendees.
-Just like the first one, the second LChange workshop will be co-located with ACL (2021).
+Just like the first one, the second LChange workshop will be co-located with ACL (2021), and, pending on the situation, a hybrid event with possible online participation.
 We hope to make our second edition another resounding success!

 The call for papers will be similar to last time: all aspects around computational approaches to historical language change with the focus on digital text corpora.
-Thus far, we have not received any deadlines, but will update this web page as we get more informaiton.
 If you have published in the field previously, and are inrerested in helping out in the PC to review papers, send us an email.

 Human language changes over time, driven by the dual needs of adapting to ongoing sociocultural and technological development in the world and facilitating efficient communication.
 In particular, novel words are coined or borrowed from other languages, while obsolete words slide into obscurity.
 Similarly, words may acquire novel meanings or lose existing meanings.
 This workshop explores these phenomena by bringing to bear state-of-the-art computational methodologies, theories and digital text resources on exploring the time-varying nature of human language.

 Although there exists rich empirical work on language change from historical linguistics, sociolinguistics and cognitive linguistics, computational approaches to the problem of language change particularly how word forms and meanings evolve have only begun to take shape over the past decade or so, with exemplary work on semantic change and lexical replacement.
 The motivation has long been related to search, and understanding in diachronic archives.
 The emergence of long-term and large-scale digital corpora was the prerequisite and has resulted in a slightly different set of problems for this strand of study than have traditionally been studied in historical linguistics.
 As an example, studies of lexical replacement have largely focused on named entity change (names of e.g., countries and people that change over time) because of the large effect these name changes have for temporal information retrieval.